 - If you want to know what to do in a first aid situation, upskill yourself with a HLTAID011 first aid course or HLTAID014 Advanced First Aid Course

 The White Tailed spider is a species of eight-legged crawly common in Australia, which has had a particularly nasty reputation in recent years.
 Despite not being one of Australia’s most poisonous spiders (that prize goes to Redbacks and Funnel-webs), the White Tail is nearly as notorious – mainly due to the internet.

-For years now, there have been stories of White Tail spider bites causing necrosis – or rotting of the flesh.
-The claim is that a white tail’s fangs are filled with a horrible cocktail of toxins and deadly bacteria, and their bite will have chunks of skin and flesh rotting off.
+For years now, there have been stories of White Tailed spider bites causing necrosis – or rotting of the flesh.
+The claim is that a white tail’s fangs are filled with a horrible cocktail of toxins and deadly bacteria, and their bite will have chunks of skin and flesh rotting off and you’ll develop nasty necrotic ulcers.
 And because that story is so horrific, people can’t help but read it and pass it on.

 For this reason, White Tails have been aggressively hunted and squashed in people’s houses.
 But is their reputation deserved?
-Do we really need to do be chasing down and killing every White Tail we catch a glimpse of?
+Do we really need to be chasing down and killing every White Tailed spider we catch a glimpse of?